tannerrj/crossfire-maps-mirror/python/guilds/README.txt

 Uploaded guild package to CVS.
 Changes - the cauldrons and the charging room I spent a while agonizing over.
 They were natural guild enhancements but much too much value for any reasonable expense to buy them.
 Then I thought that they should be pay access but at a greatly reduced rate.
 SO when you buy a forge or whatever for your guild it is available on a perplayer daily rate of 50pl (compared to 200pl for access in Scorn).
 This is I think a good comprimise.
 The charging room should work the same way but be more expensive (?).
 Changing this in the maps took me some time so I didn't get a chance to test all the connects yet however.
 I still wanted to get the maps and scripts in to CVS so they could be versioned.
 The other change was to the storage house.
-I basically removed the seperate storage house and added member 'lounges' for all the different guild member ranks above the first (Initiate) - Ryo's building system will get more use this way and players will have another reward for advancement. - a custom lounge.
+I basically removed the separate storage house and added member 'lounges' for all the different guild member ranks above the first (Initiate) - Ryo's building system will get more use this way and players will have another reward for advancement. - a custom lounge.
 There are no links to the lounges from the main guild maps yet.

 Update 04-11-30